joaomcorreia/listacrosseu/DJANGO_README.md

 ## Support

-For support, email support@listacrosseu.com or create an issue on GitHub.
+For support, email support@listacross.eu or create an issue on GitHub.